thaddeuspearson/teaching/binary_search_in_python.md

  <br>

  For additional resources, check out <a href="https://www.geeksforgeeks.org/binary-search/"><b>Geeks for Geeks</b></a>.
-They have implemented Binary search in many different languages and have a few other links that elaborate on this algorithm.
+They have implemented Binary Search in many different languages and have a few other links that elaborate on this algorithm.